rudrob/hybridlog/README.md

 #### Security log storage analysis for hybrid arch from on-prem system

 ### Decision log
-* At first considered VPC setup with VPN, unfortunately this would mean importing private certificate into AMC which costs 400$/monthly.
+* At first considered VPC setup with VPN, unfortunately this would mean importing private certificate into AMC which costs 400$/monthly or configuration of Microsoft AD.
   Because of that will have to use internet facing cluster.

 ---
 ### Deployment Notes